 Contribution is expected to be relevant to the current discussion and includes answering questions, volunteering answers, advancing the discussion to a new issue, developing one side of an argument, clarifying difficult concepts and asking questions pertinent to the topic.
 Students should be prepared to start the class, lead the discussion, develop agendas and suggest topics of importance.
-For example, at least two of the classes will be "flipped classes" where exclusively the focus will be on leading the discussions based on the readings.
 Just as important is listening attentively to your classmates and critiquing ideas constructively.